hacksu/GitHub-SourceTree/README.md

 }

 ```
-<p>It’s a good habit that when you are not working with a brand-new repository to pull for changes.
+<p>It’s a good habit that when you are not working with a brand-new repository to fetch for changes.
 If someone else had pushed to the same repository, we’d need to pull their changes locally.
-Let’s hit “pull” on Sourcetree.
+Let’s hit “fetch” on Sourcetree.
+We'll see there is a change and then we'll hit "pull."
 When we open up the editor, we should see the new changes from us pulling.

 Let’s make our index.html connect with the styling.css file that is now in our editor.